hmelendez001/Project2-Udacity-Data-Scientist/README.md

 | runtime.txt | The Python runtime version being used |

 # Summary of the results
-TODO: The dataset was imbalanced (i.e. some labels like water have few examples).
-This imbalance affected training the model...TODO..., and your thoughts about emphasizing precision or recall for the various categories...TODO...
+The dataset given was imbalanced (i.e. some labels like water have few examples and others like search_and_rescue, security, child_alone, shelter, clothing, etc. had none).
+We discovered this when first evaluating our model and seeing Scikit warnings that read "UndefinedMetricWarning: Precision is ill-defined and being set to 0.0 in labels with no predicted samples."
+This imbalance affected training the model because our overall precision, recall, f1-score were skewed (with so many 0 results the averages were pulled down).
+Unlike with other data like financials, temperature readings there really is no way to necessarily impute the data.
+I cannot simply average out these gaps or even do other imputing strategies like fill forward or fill back data.
+NLP or Natural Language Processing does not give us these imputing options.
+Best we might do here to get a better evaluation result would be to emphasize the stats on the categories we know are not missing by passing the labels for the categories we do have.

 # Acknowledgements
 Several code snippets came from previous lessons in our Udacity Data Scientist program.
-Also, where employed I have credited various contributors from StackOverflow.com, kite.com, and the Data Science Stack Exchange at https://datascience.stackexchange.com.
+Also, where employed I have credited various contributors from StackOverflow.com, geeksforgeeks.org at https://www.geeksforgeeks.org/, and the Data Science Stack Exchange at https://datascience.stackexchange.com.
 A big thank you to our instructors and all those involved in the Udacity program.